Washington State hosts Dengdit and Portland - WTOP News

 BOTTOM LINE: Portland visits Washington State after Bol Dengdit scored 21 points in Portland’s 84-81 overtime win over the Pacific Tigers.

 The Cougars are 7-1 on their home court.
-Washington State ranks seventh in the WCC with 24.4 defensive rebounds per game led by LeJuan Watts averaging 5.7.
+Washington State averages 15.2 turnovers per game and is 2-1 when it turns the ball over less than its opponents.

-The Pilots are 1-5 against WCC opponents.
-Portland has a 4-10 record in games decided by 10 or more points.
+The Pilots are 1-5 in WCC play.
+Portland ranks eighth in the WCC shooting 33.2% from 3-point range.

-Washington State scores 81.0 points per game, 1.6 more points than the 79.4 Portland allows.
-Portland averages 71.2 points per game, 4.0 fewer than the 75.2 Washington State allows to opponents.
+Washington State scores 81.0 points per game, 1.6 more points than the 79.4 Portland gives up.
+Portland has shot at a 43.3% clip from the field this season, 0.2 percentage points below the 43.5% shooting opponents of Washington State have averaged.

-TOP PERFORMERS: Watts is averaging 13.7 points, 7.9 rebounds and four assists for the Cougars.
+TOP PERFORMERS: Dane Erikstrup averages 2.3 made 3-pointers per game for the Cougars, scoring 12.5 points while shooting 39.4% from beyond the arc.

 A.Rapp is averaging 13.9 points and 6.2 rebounds for the Pilots.